 What are Double Hellebores?

-Also known as Lenten Rose or Christmas Rose, hellebores are early blooming perennials for zones 4-9.
+Also known as Lenten Rose or Christmas Rose, hellebores are early blooming perennials for zones 4 through 9.
 Their nodding flowers are oftentimes one of the first plants in the garden to start blooming and their foliage may be semi evergreen to evergreen in most climates.
-Because of their coarse, serrated foliage and waxy blooms, hellebores are rarely eaten by deer or rabbits.
+Due to their coarse, serrated foliage and waxy blooms, hellebores are rarely eaten by deer or rabbits.

 Hellebores grow best in part to full shade.
 They especially need to be protected from the afternoon sun.
 They will naturalize and spread when grown in the proper location and are drought tolerant once established.